Annual Drinking Water Quality Report for 2018

 This assessment found a moderate susceptibility to contamination for this source of drinking water.
 The amount of agricultural lands in the assessment area results in elevated potential for pesticide contamination.
 Non-sanitary wastes & other discrete sources may also increase contamination potential.
 OCWA provides treatment and regular monitoring to ensure the water delivered to consumers meets all applicable standards.

 As the State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include: total coliform, nitrate, inorganic compounds, disinfection byproducts, and synthetic organic compounds.
-Our system sampled for total coliform, inorganic compounds, nitrate and disinfection byproducts in 2016.
+Our system sampled for total coliform, lead, copper and disinfection byproducts in 2018.
 The table presented below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
+Our water supplier, OCWA, also samples for additional contaminants at their Lake Ontario water treatment plant as indicated in the table.

 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA’s Safe Drinking Water Hotline (800-426-4791) or the Oswego County Health Department at (315) 349-3557.